 This article focuses on the physiologic process driving defecation.

-The lining of the anus and rectum primarily columnar epithelium.
-This shifts to squamous epithelium in an area known as the transitional zone, located just superior to the dentate line.
-Two sphincters control the act of defecation.
-The internal anal sphincter consists of smooth muscle cells under involuntary control, whereas the external anal sphincter consists of voluntarily-controlled striated muscle cells.
+Columnar epithelium lines the rectum, which becomes stratified squamous epithelium at the recto-anal junction or the transitional zone just superior to the dentate line.
+Two sphincters control defecation.
+The internal anal sphincter consists of smooth muscle cells and is under involuntary control.
+The external anal sphincter consists of skeletal muscle tissue and is under voluntary control.

-Defecation begins as an involuntary process early in life.
-Through the process of toilet training, children learn to control the urge to defecate and only perform the action when it is socially acceptable to do so.
-The age for acquiring this skill depends on the age that toilet training began for the child, as well as the method of training used.
+Defecation is an involuntary process during infancy.
+Toilet training helps children learn to control the urge to defecate and only do so when it is socially acceptable.
+How soon this skill is acquired depends on the age when toilet training began and the training method used.

 Organ Systems Involved